esseswann/esbuild-plugin-serverless/README.md

 This plugin allows you to imitate [hot-module-replacement](https://webpack.js.org/guides/hot-module-replacement/) when working with NodeJS based Cloud Functions in Yandex Cloud

 ## Setup
-Install the package
+Install the package and ts-node
-`npm install esbuild-plugin-serverless`
+`npm install esbuild-plugin-serverless ts-node`

 Create a file with a name similar to `build.ts`